Are you working on a global missionary sermon or

-The Great Commission is only one reason for God's people
+The Great Commission is not the only verse that calls for

-to be doing global mission.
-There are lots of other missions verses in God's Word.
-Here is a
+God's people to world missions efforts.
+There are lots of other global missions verses in God's

-partial listing of missionary scriptures — scriptures concerning missions — from
+Here is a partial listing of Old Testament missionary scriptures — scriptures concerning

-the Old Testament.
+missions — from the Hebrew Bible.
 Use these to encourage a clear missionary vision.
-Several passages have

-links to where they are cited on other pages of this web site.
+Several passages have links to where they are cited on other pages of this website.

 "We must choose this day whether we will hide our eyes from the need and close our

 ears to the call or whether we will tackle with new decisiveness, mixed with humility and

 devotion, the unchanging command of a faithful God who is still seeking." —

 Ralph Winter in Faithful in Christ Jesus: A mission reader